RichardLi88/Notes/FIT3155/The Boyer-Moore and Knuth-Morris-Pratt Algorithms.md

 ### Galil's optimisation

-Consider some general iteration where pat\[1...m] is being compared with txt\[j...j+m-1] via a right-to-left scna.
-Assum that the pattern matches the text down to some position k + 1,
+Consider some general iteration where pat\[1...m] is being compared with txt\[j...j+m-1] via a right-to-left scan.
+Assume that the pattern matches the text down to some position k + 1,
 $$
 pat[k+1...m] = txt[j+k...j+m-1]
 $$